cloudflare/cloudflare-docs/content/reference-architecture/cdn-reference-architecture.md

 2. TTL is set to at least 10 hours.
 This can be set by any method from the previous paragraph.
 3. The Content-Length header must be used in the response header.
 Note that this means the [Transfer-Method “chunked”](/support/speed/essentials/why-is-my-dynamic-content-being-sent-with-chunked-encoding/) will prevent Cache Reserve from being populated.

-When combined with Argo Tiered Caching and Argo Smart Routing, Cache Reserve can be a powerful tool for increasing cache hits and in-turn reducing load on origin servers while also improving performance by bringing the content closer to the end user.
+When combined with Argo Tiered Caching and Argo Smart Routing, Cache Reserve can be a powerful tool for increasing cache hits and in turn reducing load on origin servers while also improving performance by bringing the content closer to the end user.

 {{<Aside type="note">}}